Ashraf-Alshashaa/class38-group2-project-hommy-food/README.md

 This is the final project for the HackYourFuture curriculum we did as a class using the MERN stack by following the agile methodology with our team and a group of mentors.
 A quick guide to what we built:

-> TODO: Add short description of the app
+> TODO : Add short description of the app

 `[Click here for the Demo version](TODO: add link)`